 You also need to assign roles.
 First, think about who might be an effective team manager.
 They must know how to direct the buying process and ensure everything runs smoothly.

 Get to know your team as well as possible and assign them roles based on their talents.
 For instance, if someone on the sales team has good people skills and enjoys talking on the phone, you may want to have them work on telephone prospecting.
-If they are good at negotiating, you may want to assign them to the closing stage.
+You may want to assign them to the closing stage if they are good at negotiating.

 Have Clear Objectives & Actions for Each Stage